floydezus/laganoo-frontapp/README.md

 ## Commands

-- `npm run lint` - run linter checking
 - `npm run format` - prettier usage
 - `npm run start` - run development mode
 - `npm run build` - build
 - `npm run deploy` - deploy at surge.sh

-It's app for first part and it's containing in the branch "master".
+It's app for second part and it's containing in the branch "private-office".
 If you want to see other solutions, please change the branch.